rsvoboda/MultipleProjectSonarQube/README.md

 ```

-### Step 2a) - Analysis on jbossws-* dependencies of jbossws-cxf-client in separate projects
+## Step 2a) jbossws-* dependencies of jbossws-cxf-client in separate projects
 ```bash
 rm -rf workspace && mkdir workspace